ffloyd/flows/docs/result_objects/basic_usage.md

 # Basic Usage

 Result Object is a way of presenting result of some calculation.
-Result may be successful or failure.
+Result may be successful or failed.
 For example, if you calculate expression `a / b`:

 * for `a = 6` and `b = 2` result will be successful with data `3`.
-* for `a = 6` and `b = 0` result will be failure with data, for example, `"Cannot divide by zero"`.
+* for `a = 6` and `b = 0` result will be failed with data, for example, `"Cannot divide by zero"`.

 Examples of such approach may be found in other libraries and languages: